mitchell-reynolds/mitchell-reynolds.github.io/_posts/2020-10-11-Bootcamp-And-Beyond.md

 2. Choose a Bootcamp that is directly incentivized to get you hired
 3. Build your portfolio by making luck and opportunity meet

 Next, I’m going to write about my initial roller coaster ride of being a Data Scientist.
-Sneak peek: The commercial real estate startup failed.
 Until then, I’m curious to hear about your experience looking around Data Science Bootcamps.
 What principles and lessons did you learn along the way?

 ---
 _¹[The National Center for Education Statistics](https://nces.ed.gov/programs/digest/d14/tables/dt14_104.91.asp) found that of those born into the bottom quartile of socioeconomic status, only 14.2% receive a bachelor’s degree or higher._